adm2018/curium/doc/README.md

-Curium Core 0.12.1
+Curium 0.12.1
 =====================

 This is the official reference wallet for Curium digital currency and comprises the backbone of the Curium peer-to-peer network.
-You can [download Curium Core](https://www.curium.org/downloads/) or [build it yourself](#building) using the guides below.
+You can [download Curium](https://www.curium.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------